pierrepo/mdner/README.md

 ```
 usage: generate_annotation.py [-h] [-c] [threshold] [cutoff]

-Generate text and json files in the annotation folder to be used as training sets.
+Generate text and json files in the annotation folder to be used as training
+sets.

 positional arguments:
-  threshold    The threshold for the description length.
+  threshold        The threshold for the length of the descriptive texts.
-  cutoff       Select the descriptive texts where the cosine similarity is below the threshold.
+  cutoff           Select the descriptive texts where the cosine similarity is
+                   below the threshold.

 options:
   -h, --help       show this help message and exit
   -c, --clear      Clear the annotation.
+  -d, --duplicate  Duplicate the annotation.
 ```

 Annotating json files requires manual annotation and must be in the `annotations` folder.
 Use the `Entity Annotator` to annotate and edit json files by typing the following command :